mehulbafnaa/jax-llm-examples/deepseek_r1_jax/README.md

 > Note: "--local" argument means "also run on this process", it's necessary to
 > get easy access to the output of computations on worker 0
+> After you've confirmed this setup works, you can utilize main.ipynb to run inference.

+### Troubleshooting
+- Runing into import errors/package incompatibility errors when running on the engines.\
+    Solution: check if you have activated your virtualenv before running jupyter and on all of the engines.\
+    E.g.\
+    %%px --local\
+    print(sys.executable)
+- Your notebook is hanging and eventually times out when running jax.distributed.initialize().\
+    Solution: you are likely running a pre-existing jupyter session and have not cleared the Engines.\
+    Run client[:].abort() to clear.\
+    Worst case you may need to restart the engines via:\
+    tpu_exec 0 0  "$CONTROLLER_CMD".
+- You've encountered OOM on a run that shouldn't have run out of memory.\
+    Solution: you have again likely not cleared pre-existing sessions and still have weights loaded in memory.\
+    Please run the above suggestions and try again.

 ## Next steps